-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 d by the Registrant [x] d by a Party other than the Registrant [] Checl k the appropriate box: [] [x] [] [] Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material pursuant to Rule 14a-11(c) or Rule 14a-12 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Chemed Corporation • (Name of Registrant as Specified in its Charter) Chemed Corporation • (Name of Person(s) Filing Proxy Statement) Payme ent of Filing Fee (Check the appropriate box): [x] \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), 14a-6(i)(2) or Item 22(a)(2) of Schedule 14A. [] \$500 per each party to the controversy pursuant to Exchange Act Rule $14a-6(i)(3)$. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11/ 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: / Set forth the amount on which the filing fee is calculated and state how it was determined. [] Fee previously paid with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed d by the Registrant [x] Filed d by a Party other than the Registran t [] e appropriate box: liminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) [x] [] Defi initive Proxy Statement initive Additional Materials iciting Material pursuant to Sect ion 2 240.14a-11(c) or Section 240.14a-12 Chemed Corp - • (Name of Registrant as Spe Chemed Corp porat ion • (Name e of Person(s) Filing Proxy State if other than the Registrant) Payme [x] [] No 1 of Filing Fee (Check the appropriate required. computed on table below per Exchange) (1) Title of each class of securities s to which transaction applies: (2) Aggregate number of securities to o whi ch transaction applies: (3) Per unit price or other underlyipursuant to Exchange Act Rule 0-filing fee is calculated and start 11 (S Set forth the amount on which the (4) Proposed maximum aggregate value of t ransaction: (5) Total fee paid: [] Fee paid previously with preliminary mate erials. [] Rule paid ck box if any part of the fee is a 0-11(a)(2) and identify the fill previously.
+Identify the previously, or the Form or Schedule and ing f us fi for which the offsetting fee was ling by registration statement (1) Amount Previously Paid: (2) Form, Schedule or Registration S tatem ment No.: (3) Filing Party: Date Filed: